-The Grey-headed Flying-fox is a threatened species which means they are at risk of becoming extinct in the medium term future.
+The Sutherland Shire is home to three Grey-headed Flying-fox camps, including Kareela Flying-fox camp, Camellia Gardens Flying-fox camp and the Desalination Plant Flying-fox camp.
+The Grey-headed Flying-fox is a threatened species, which means they are at risk of becoming extinct in the medium-term future.
 Their numbers have declined significantly in recent times due to habitat clearing for development.
-Their role as pollinators and seed dispersers is critical and due to their loss of habitat they are increasingly roosting in urban areas.
+Their role as pollinators and seed dispersers is critical and, due to loss of habitat, they are increasingly roosting in urban areas.

 Report a flying-fox sighting